Skip to content

 B. Lab Ordering

-Lab order requests should be made through Quartzy.
-Lab orders can be placed after review and approval.
-Orders can be placed using either ShopUW+ system or lab purchasing card (P-card).
+Lab order requests should be made through the lab Quartzy account.
+Add your initials to the Notes section of any order you submit.
+After approval, orders will be placed using either ShopUW+ system or the lab purchasing card (P-card).
 It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.
 Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
 Each request should be associated with a funding source in the Quartzy order form.
 Orders will be fulfilled on designated days of each week.
 When items arrive, they should be immediately marked as received, physically dated, and associated with a location on Quartzy!
 P-card ordering: Items will occasionally have to be ordered with the lab P-card.
 P-cards are also often used for conference registration.
-I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in /LabOrdering/PCARD_receipts for the lab manager to process.
+I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in /LabOrdering/PCard_receipts to facilitate processing.
+Amazon orders will be placed by the PI.

 C. Physical Organization

-• Storage: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
+• Storage: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage.
 Each person is responsible for maintaining proper labeling and notes of their stored items.
 There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, C. elegans strain stocks, and parasite materials across lab freezers.

 VII.
 Waste Management

-1. Autoclave bag trash: Remove bag, twist top, and bend over and wrap clear packing tape around the top to seal.
-The bags go in the MERI bins in the loading dock.
-Replace autoclave bag with new bag labeled ZAMANIAN LAB.
+• Autoclave bag trash: Remove bag, twist top, bend over and wrap clear packing tape around the top to seal.
+Autoclave bags should be placed in the Rm 2934 MERI bins.
+Replace autoclave bag with new bag labeled 'Zamanian Lab'.

-2. Gloves: Non-contaminated gloves go in the blue glove recycling buckets.
-Full buckets can be emptied into box on the loading dock for recycling.
+• Gloves: Non-contaminated gloves go in the blue glove recycling buckets.
+Full buckets can be emptied into the designated loading dock box for recycling.
 We reuse the blue buckets.

-3. Cardboard benchtop tip boxes: These boxes are designed for pipette tip trash only.
+• Cardboard benchtop tip boxes: These boxes are designed for pipette tip trash only.
 When box is full, tape top closed with clear packing tape.
 Full tip boxes can be placed by either sink in the labs until there is room to add it to a autoclave bag.
 They cannot go into the MERI bin unless they are in an autoclave bag.
-New tip trash boxes can be found assembled on a shelf in 230 or unassembled on the bench in the loading dock.
+New tip trash boxes can be found assembled on a shelf in Rm 2961 or unassembled in Rm 2934.

-6. Liquid bacterial, parasite or blood: Decontaminate with 10% bleach before washing down the drain.
+• Liquid biosamples: Decontaminate bioliquids (parasite, bacteria, cells, blood/serum, stool) with 10% bleach before washing down the drain.

-8. Glass trash: Glass that cannot be recycled goes in the cardboard box in 223 by fridge/freezer this includes broken glass as well.
+• Glass trash: Glass that cannot be recycled (including broken glass) goes in the cardboard box in Rm 2963.
 Small glass slides and capillary tubes can go in red sharps containers.
-Full cardboard boxes get taped up with clear packing tape and put in hall outside lab doors with OK to trash green sticker filled out on it.
-Replacement boxes are in 235.
-Full red sharps containers get capped and can go in or next to MERI bin on loading dock.
-New red sharps containers are found on loading dock.
+Full red sharps containers get capped and can go in or next to MERI bin in Rm 2934.
+New red sharps containers will be ordered as needed.

-9. Hazardous liquid waste: There are very specific containers for Halogenated and non-Halogenated hazardous waste.
-Please see paperwork and containers next to hood in 230.
+• Hazardous liquid waste: There are very specific containers for Halogenated and non-Halogenated hazardous waste.
+Please see paperwork and containers under the hood in Rm 2935.
 Some Hazardous waste requires a special pick up from Safety.
 This can be managed through Kathy.

-10. Worm boxes: Dirty worm boxes are placed in drying oven in autoclave room for a few days.
-Clean boxes are found on top of shelving unit in picking room in 230.
+• Worm boxes: Dirty worm boxes are placed in on shelf labeled 'dirty worm boxes' in Rm 2935.
+Clean boxes are found on top of shelving unit in Rm 2935.
 Boxes should be changed out often.

-11. Dirty glassware: Dirty glassware in 230 goes in tub on cart by the sink.
-Dirty glassware in 223 goes in or next to sink.
-Glassware is cleaned in the dishwasher in autoclave room on program #4.
+• Dirty glassware: Dirty glassware in Rm 2961 should be placed in the tub on the cart under the dishware cabinet.
+Dirty glassware in Rms 4206 and 4210 goes in or next to the sink.
+Glassware is cleaned in the dishwasher found in the autoclave room.
+You will need to be trained to use the glassware in order to access the dishwasher calendar for scheduling.

-13. Packing material: Some packing material can be recycled (look for recycling triangles).
+• Packing material: Some packing material can be recycled (look for recycling triangles).
 Some packing peanuts dissolve in water.
-All Styrofoam must go in blue bin in the Animal Science loading dock!
+All Styrofoam must go in blue bin in the SVM N hallway!
 Some shipping boxes with Styrofoam inserts can be returned to the company.
-Fill out flap on box top and place on table behind mailboxes with note for US Mail pickup.
+Fill out the flap on box top and place on table behind mailboxes with note for US Mail pickup.

 VIII.
 Lab Stocks